 It’s not quite the HD calling experience you get when you’re on a Polycom, but the overall voice quality from the handset is still quite good.
-It just doesn’t sound as crisp, and I never really felt like the person on the other end of the line was sitting right next to me like I often do when I’m on a Polycom.
+It just doesn’t sound as crisp, and we never really felt like the person on the other end of the line was sitting right next to us like we often do with Polycoms.

 Ease of Use

 You won’t find anything too out of the ordinary when you’re using the T28P.
 The hard key button layout is very similar to what you’ve seen a dozen times on other IP phones.
-You have your standard numpad on the left-hand side, a navigation wheel and volume keys in the middle, followed by your call handling keys and your 10 LED programmable keys on the right-hand side.
-Above this is the phone’s 320x160 pixel backlit LCD, which is accompanied by 4 context sensitive soft keys and 6 programmable line keys.
-Up to 4 menu items fit on the screen at once, which makes navigating through phone menus painless.
+You have your standard numpad on the left-hand side, a navigation wheel and volume keys in the middle, followed by your call-handling keys and your ten LED programmable keys on the right-hand side.
+Above this is the phone’s 320 x 160 pixel backlit LCD, which is accompanied by four context-sensitive soft keys and six programmable line keys.
+Up to four menu items fit on the screen at once, which makes navigating through phone menus painless.

-As we mentioned in the Phone Config section of this write up, what sets the Yealink T28P apart from many phones we’ve tested is the fact that you can customize the function of nearly every button.
+As we mentioned in the phone configuration section of this write-up, what sets the Yealink T28P apart from many phones we’ve tested is the fact that you can customize the function of nearly every button.
 You can alter the layout and default function of the context sensitive keys, make line keys into call handling shortcuts, and even change the function of clearly labeled hard keys.
 If for some reason you want to turn the conference button into a toggle for DND (not sure why you would want to), you can do that on this phone.

 You will not be able to juggle calls using one SIP account (or start a second call, for that matter) without first doing a little tweaking in the web admin portal.
 By default, each of the line keys corresponds to a different SIP account, even if you haven’t set up multiple accounts.
-If you press the second line key and you don’t have it configured, you will get the message, “Invalid Account”.
-One way of solving this is by going into the web admin portal, clicking on the line key customization field (Phone > DSS Key > Line Key), and setting a line key to line type ‘auto’.
+If you press the second line key and you don’t have it configured, you will get the message “Invalid Account.”
+One way to solve this is to go into the web admin portal, click on the line key customization field (Phone > DSS Key > Line Key), and set a line key to line type “auto.”
 This creates a second line instance of your first SIP account.
-Now if you want to start a second call, simply click on the ‘auto’ line.
+Now if you want to start a second call, simply click on the “auto” line.
 This will automatically put your first caller on hold and allow you to dial a new number using the same account.